Serving all of Canada. Book a consultation with us.

 We can take many steps to reduce the risk of falls and prevent injuries, though.
 Read on to learn how you can keep yourself and your older loved ones safe from harm in Ontario.

-Preventing Falls Caused by Age
+Preventing Falls Caused By Age

 As we age, we lose muscle strength and coordination.
 This general weakening of the body contributes to many falls and accidents.
 To stave off falls caused by age, older adults can complete a variety of exercises to keep their body healthy.